LymeMIND/LM3-study-supporting-materials/README.md

 ### [LM3_all_figures.ipynb](./LM3_all_figures.ipynb)

-This is Jupyter Notebook can be used to generate all of the figures in the paper.
+This Jupyter Notebook can be used to generate all the figures in the paper.
 It was executed with the **original data** which is available from dbGAP (accession codes phs002795.v1.p1 and phs002797.v1.p1).
-The de-identified version of the same data is provided and can be used to an extent.
+The de-identified version of the same data is provided and can be used to some extent.

 ### [Data](./data)